- IU Bloomington

 Music Addition, MA102

-Armstrong has been a principal production coach at Eugene Opera, Opera Colorado, St. Petersburg Opera, Opera on the Avalon, and Opera Tampa.
-He served as a pianist/coach for nine seasons with the Sherrill Milnes Savannah Voice Festival and with the International Vocal Arts Institute in Blacksburg, Virginia, from 2010 to 2014.
-In 2010, he was awarded a residency at the Arrigo Pedrolla Conservatory in Vicenza, Italy.
-There he performed chamber, lieder, and solo piano concerts.
+Armstrong has been a principal production pianist and coach at Eugene Opera, Opera Colorado, St. Petersburg Opera, Opera on the Avalon, Sugar Creek Opera, Tel Aviv Summer Opera Program, and Opera Tampa.
+He has taught on the faculty of the Sherrill Milnes Savannah Voice Festival and the International Vocal Arts Institute, in Blacksburg, Virginia.

-A particular interest in the music of the twentieth and twenty-first centuries has led him to multiple collaborations with noted composers.
-He recorded the newly revised version of Bartók's Bluebeard’s Castle under the direction of the composer’s son, Peter Bartók.
-Armstrong has performed the music of Richard Wernick and Louis Andriessen under their direction.
-In 2010, he was a featured solo pianist in a recital of the complete piano works of Pulitzer Prize- winning composer David Del Tredici at New York University Steinhardt.
+In 2005, he coached and recorded the newly revised version of Béla Bartók's Bluebeard’s Castle under the direction of the composer’s son, Peter Bartók.
+In 2010, Armstrong was a featured solo pianist in a recital of the complete solo piano works of Pulitzer Prize-winning composer David Del Tredici at New York University Steinhardt.